×

 We will try to answer this question in this new course based on a bet: we must think about and question the history of psychoanalysis so that it does not close itself off in its past and its dogmas.

-40h of recorded classes + 10h of discussion
+40h of recorded classes + 15h of live classes

 For several decades Jacques Lacan will provide a teaching especially during his Seminar.
 He will say repeatedly: he does not seek to transmit a knowledge.
 His seminar is a space for a psychoanalyst to say, in the position of an analysand.